Skip to main content

 Kthena Router provides sophisticated traffic routing capabilities that enable intelligent forwarding of inference requests to appropriate backend models.
 The routing system is built around two core Custom Resources (CRs):

-• ModelServer: Defines backend inference service instances with their associated pods, models, and traffic policies
+• ModelServer: Defines backend inference service instances with their associated pods, models, and traffic policies.
+It uses workloadSelector.matchLabels to select which pods belong to it (pods must match all given labels); this applies to every ModelServer.

 • ModelRoute: Defines routing rules based on request characteristics such as model name, LoRA adapters, HTTP headers, and weight distribution